kayomarz/ml-select/README.md

 may have been the more appropriate choice because it [addresses similar concerns](https://anmonteiro.com/2021/03/on-ocaml-and-the-js-platform/) mentioned above.
-However having already made significant progress with ReasonML and bucklescript tools, we have decided not to explore this later because we also want to make progress and accomplish this task at hand.
+However having already made significant progress with ReasonML and bucklescript tools, let us explore this later because we also want to make progress and accomplish this task at hand.

 # Steps taken to build the compoent